couchbase/rhmap/README.md

 * `Reset()` method allows an RHMap to be efficiently cleared, and the underlying, already allocated memory will be recycled for reuse, which can reduce garbage memory pressure for some applications.
+* The `store` subpackage provides map and heap implementations that can optionally spill out to files when memory usage grows too large.

 ## Motivations